How to manage returning to work as the coronavirus lockdown is lifted

 Click on any of the hyperlinks to go to more detailed guidance below.

-- Understand that government guidance requires employees to work from home wherever possible.
+- Consider allowing employees to work from home if they can.

 - If bringing employees off furlough, give them the appropriate notice of the return to work.

 - Consult the government guidance relevant to your type of workplace and location in the UK.